Carl A. Schenck: Legacy

 Schenck became one of the most influential people in the field of forestry in the United States, and he trained many of the next generation of leadership in the field.
-He also invented the Biltmore Stick which is still used today to measure tree heights and diameters.
+He also invented the Biltmore Stick, which is still used today to measure tree heights and diameters.
 In addition, Schenck had his students develop the tools and tables that were used by the federal government.

-However, Schenck's name was written out of the history of forestry, in part, because he was German during an era when the United States fought two wars against Germany.
+However, Schenck's name was rarely included in histories of forestry, in part, because he was German during an era when the United States fought two wars against Germany.
 Pinchot wrote, "We in the Division of Forestry fully recognized the necessity for professional education in Forestry in this country, but we had small confidence in the leadership of Dr. Fernow and Dr. Schenck.
 We distrusted them and their German lack of faith in American Forestry.
 What we wanted was American foresters trained by Americans in American ways for the work ahead in American forests."
 After meeting Schenck, President Theodore Roosevelt said, “Nobody has a right to work here for so long without becoming a citizen of the United States!"

 Pinchot and Schenck also had differing ideas as to how to manage forests, with the former preferring public lands and the latter preferring private lands.
-As modern historian notes, "Though the two shared the common goal of popularizing forestry in the United States, their means of meeting that goal conflicted as much as their definition of forestry."
-Because Pinchot was in charge of the Forest Service, he vision dominated and shaped modern forestry in the United States.
-However modern historians have found that Schenck's role was greater than what had been depicted in the historical narrative.
+As historian Hill notes, "Though the two shared the common goal of popularizing forestry in the United States, their means of meeting that goal conflicted as much as their definition of forestry."
+Because Pinchot was in charge of the U.S. Forest Service, his vision dominated and shaped forestry in the United States.
+However, modern historians have found that Schenck's role was greater than what had been depicted in the historical narrative.